wirc-sjsu/firebench/docs/metrics/kpis.md

 $$
 where $TP$ = True positive (high severity in both datasets); $FP$ = False positive (high severity only in model dataset); $TN$ = True negative (not high severity in both datasets); $FN$ = False negative (high severity only in observational datasets)

-The implementation of this KPI is done using the `firebench.metrics.confusion_matrix.binary_cm` function and `firebench.metrics.confusion_matrix.binary_accurary` functions (see API documentation for implementation).
-If some data processing (e.g., for category aggregation) is required, this process is described at the case level.
+This KPI uses `firebench.metrics.confusion_matrix.binary_cm` and `firebench.metrics.confusion_matrix.binary_accuracy`; case-specific processing such as category aggregation is described in the case specification.

 ### Binary High Severity Precision